Your kitty deserves some prime potty space too.

 There are litters made of wheat, corn, grass, shredded paper, silica gel, pine, walnut shells, and more.
 Some are scented, some are unscented.
 And there’s no telling what your cat will like or hate.

-Shockingly, cats don’t get litter boxes in the wild.
-As a result, they don’t instinctively recognize them!
-That means you’ll have to help familiarize your kitty with their new lifelong potty routine.
+Shockingly, cats don’t get litter trays or boxes in the wild.
+As a result, they don’t instinctively recognise them!
+That means you’ll have to help familiarise your kitty with their new lifelong potty routine.

-You can start by bringing your cat to every litter box in your home and letting them take a good whiff.
-Then you can start gently placing them in their litter box (or boxes) shortly after meals or naps.
+You can start by bringing your cat to every litter tray or box in your home and letting them take a good whiff.
+Then you can start gently placing them in there shortly after meals or naps.

 You can even help them gently scratch the surface of the litter with their paw.
 This will help give them a sense of the litter’s purpose, as kittens naturally gravitate toward burying their waste.